Canadian Charter of Rights and Freedoms: Canadian Charter vs. U.S. Bill of Rights

 The core distinction between the U.S. Bill of Rights and the Canadian Charter is the existence of the limitations and notwithstanding clauses.
 Canadian courts have consequently interpreted each right more expansively.
 However, due to the limitations clause, where a violation of a right exists, the law will not necessarily grant protection of that right.
 In contrast, rights under the U.S. Bill are absolute, thus a violation will not be found until there has been sufficient encroachment on those rights.
 The sum effect is that both constitutions provide comparable protection of many rights.
 Canada's fundamental justice (section 7) is therefore interpreted to include more legal protections than due process, which is the U.S. equivalent.

 Freedom of expression (section 2) also has a wider-ranging scope than the freedom of speech guaranteed under the U.S. First Amendment (1A).
 For instance, a form of picketing, though involving speech that might have otherwise been protected, was deemed as disruptive conduct and not protected by the U.S. 1A, but was considered by the Supreme Court in RWDSU v.
 Dolphin Delivery Ltd. (1986).
 The Supreme Court would rule the picketing, including the disruptive conduct, as fully protected under section 2 of the Charter, after which section 1 would be used to argue the injunction against the picketing as just.

 The limitations clause has also allowed governments to enact laws that would be considered unconstitutional in the U.S. For example, the Supreme Court has upheld some of Quebec's limits on the use of English on signs and has upheld publication bans that prohibit media from mentioning the names of juvenile criminals.

 The un-ratified Equal Rights Amendment in the U.S., which garnered many critics when proposed, performs a similar function to that of the Charter section 28, which received no comparable opposition.
 Still, Canadian feminists had to stage large protests to demonstrate support for the inclusion of section 28, which had not been part of the original draft of the Charter.

+Another difference from the U.S. Bill of Rights is that the Charter does not provide any right to possess firearms.
+In 2000, the Supreme Court of Canada unanimously rejected a constitutional challenge to the federal Firearms Act, ruling that it was within the federal criminal law power.